neverx10/Ghost-Chaos-Pinger/README.md

 ========================================================
 How to download :
-1. Download the code
+1. Download The IP pinger via the versions
+2. Extract the file
-2.	open "start.bat"
+3. Open "start.bat"